trixi-framework/paper-2022-robustness-entropy-projection/julia_simulations/README.md

 results in the paper "On the entropy projection and the robustness of high order entropy stable discontinuous Galerkin schemes for under-resolved flows".

+The `data` folder contains some precomputed results in the form of `.jld2` files.
+If you wish to run simulations from scratch, delete the files in this folder.

 # Crash detection elixirs

 The following elixirs reproduce results in Section 3 on crash times of